diegiaz/daily_usa_news_ai_summarizer/Readme.md

-openai_ask.py is a very simple structure of calling openai API and interact with it.
-Please remember you need to get yourself an OPEN AI key a newsapi key to use the scripts.

 # News Summarizer Scripts

 This workspace contains Python scripts to fetch and summarize the latest news headlines from the United States using NewsAPI and OpenAI's GPT models.